 YCL helps young people to develop the following skills: communication and organisation; critical thinking and problem-solving; personal effectiveness and goal setting; restorative practice and conflict resolution.

 On completion, YCL participants are awarded the Foundation Certificate in Youth Leadership and Community Action.
-Accredited by NUI Galway, this is a QQI Level 6 award and is worth 15 ECTS (European credit transfer system) credits.
+Accredited by NUI Galway, this is equivalent to Level 6 on the National Qualifications Framework and is worth 15 ECTS (European credit transfer system) credits.

-Since we ran our first Young Community Leaders programme in 2011/2012, 120 young people have completed the programme.
+Since we ran our first Young Community Leaders programme in 2011/2012, more than 140 young people have completed the programme.
 The participants say that they grew in confidence and self-belief, learned how to be effective leaders, became more involved in their communities and made new friends.
-This year 23 participants completed the 2015 – 2016 programme.

 What our graduates have said about the programme: